 Get Started Using Linux

-LZMA compression (Lempel-Ziv-Markov chain algorithm) is a high performance data compression algorithm known for its high compressing ratio.
+LZMA compression (Lempel-Ziv-Markov chain algorithm) is a high-performance data compression algorithm known for its high compression ratio.
 It is widely used in various applications where space efficiency is critical, such as software distribution, embedded systems, and large datasets.
+This tutorial will guide you through installing and using LZMA on Linux.
+We'll cover everything from installation to basic and advanced commands, including how to compress and decompress files using this powerful tool on popular Linux distributions like Ubuntu, Fedora, and Arch Linux.

 How to Create a Bootable USB from ISO using DD